-As an assistant solicitor on a busy high street, I am asked to swear numerous oaths, affidavits and to take declarations.
-I charge £5 for the oath and £2 for any exhibits which my firm allows me to keep.
+As an assistant solicitor on a busy high street, I’m asked to swear numerous oaths, affidavits and to take declarations.
+I charge a £5 fee for the swear and £2 for any exhibits my firm allows me to keep.
 Are these charges subject to VAT?

-i) registered or liable to register for VAT as a result of the aggregate of taxable supplies made to their own account or
+- registered or liable to register for VAT as a result of the aggregate of taxable supplies made to their own account, or

-ii) required to account to their firm for oath fees received, in which case the fees should be dealt with as part of the firm's taxable turnover.
+- required to account to their firm for oath fees received – in which case, the fees should be dealt with as part of the firm’s taxable turnover

 While every effort has been made to ensure the accuracy of the information in this article, it does not constitute legal advice and cannot be relied upon as such.
 The Law Society does not accept any responsibility for liabilities arising as a result of reliance upon the information given.